Brandin Cooks Player Prop Bets for NFL Week 14 | Houston vs. Seattle 12/12/2021

 - Cooks has been the target of 26.1% (98 total) of his team's 375 passing attempts this season.

-- With eight targets in the red zone this season, Cooks has been on the receiving end of 21.1% of his team's 38 red zone pass attempts.
+- Cooks (eight red zone targets) has been the recipient of 21.1% of his team's 38 red zone pass attempts.

-- The Texans have run 56.8% passing plays and 43.2% rushing plays this season.
-They rank 32nd in the NFL in scoring.
+- The Texans have thrown the football in 56.8% of their plays from scrimmage this year while staying on the ground 43.2% of the time.
+This offensive attack ranks 32nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Cooks' matchup with the Seahawks.